soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `days`: Default global expiration time for all local Create activities (in days)

+#### :mrf_hashtag

+* `sensitive`: List of hashtags to mark activities as sensitive (default: `nsfw`)
+* `federated_timeline_removal`: List of hashtags to remove activities from the federated timeline (aka TWNK)
+* `reject`: List of hashtags to reject activities from

+Notes:
+- The hashtags in the configuration do not have a leading `#`.
+- This MRF Policy is always enabled, if you want to disable it you have to set empty lists

 ### :activitypub
 * `unfollow_blocked`: Whether blocks result in people getting unfollowed
 * `outgoing_blocks`: Whether to federate blocks to other instances